Compact Online Reference Encyclopedia (CORE)

 The ICAOS creates an Interstate Commission to oversee the operations of the Compact nationally, enforce its provisions on the member states, and resolve any disputes that may arise between the states.
 The Commission is comprised of one voting…

-Particular attention should be paid to offenders convicted of a second or subsequent offense of driving while impaired (DUI and DWI offenses).
-Because various states’ laws differ widely on what constitutes a second or subsequent conviction, the Commission…
+Special attention should be given to individuals convicted of a second or subsequent offense for driving while impaired (DUI and DWI offenses).
+Because state laws vary significantly in defining what constitutes a second or subsequent conviction, the…

 The powers of the Commission appear in Article V of the ICAOS.
 Among its primary powers, the Commission: Promulgates rules, which are binding on the states and have the force and effect of statutory law within each member state; Oversees, supervises, and…

-One of the key features of ICAOS is the Commission’s enforcement tools to promote state compliance with the Compact.
-The tools provided to the Commission are not directed at compelling offender compliance; such compliance is a matter for the member states…
+A key feature of the ICAOS is the Commission’s enforcement mechanisms designed to ensure state compliance with the Compact.
+These tools are not aimed at compelling compliance from supervised individuals—that responsibility lies with the courts, paroling…

-The other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of an offender and the employment transfer of a family member with whom the offender resides with to another state.
+Other circumstances in which a receiving state is mandated to accept supervision include the employment transfer of a supervised individual or the employment transfer of a family member with whom the supervised individual resides.
 Rule 3.101-1(a)(3) and…

-Although receiving states may not impose pre-acceptance requirements on offenders that would violate a state’s obligations under the Compact, the Compact and its rules would not prevent the receiving state from imposing post-acceptance testing…
+While receiving states cannot impose pre-acceptance requirements on supervised individuals that would violate their obligations under the Compact, the Compact and its rules do not prohibit receiving states from imposing post-acceptance testing…

-As the ICAOS governs the movement of offenders and not the terms and conditions of sentencing, the ICAOS rules are silent on the imposition of restitution.
-This is therefore a matter governed exclusively by the laws of the sending state and the court…
+As the ICAOS governs the movement of supervised individuals and not the terms and conditions of sentencing, the ICAOS rules are silent on the imposition of restitution.
+This is therefore a matter governed exclusively by the laws of the sending state and…

 The following are key features of the ICAOS: The creation of a formal Interstate Commission comprised of Commissioners representing each of the member states and vested with full voting rights, the exercise of which is binding on the respective state.
 The…